Audeze MM-500

 - •Developed with Grammy-winning mixer

-- •Low impedance (18Ω) works with most interfaces
+- •Low impedance (18Ω) works with most audio interfaces

 ✗ Cons